 However, once those seconds add up, it can take over 6,000 seconds more to scan all the items for the day than it does to scan the location.
 We also can’t forget the time it takes to enter quantity; with a slow WMS, this can often take longer than 4 seconds to input and enter, but for this scenario let us assume it also takes on average 2 seconds.
 That’s another 12,000 seconds to add to the mix at the end of the day.
 Just adding up those seconds alone, your pickers end up spending 30,000 seconds per day on these tasks alone — over 8 hours!

-Now, lets bring in an advanced WMS which is developed specifically for B2C fulfillment.
-A WMS like Logiwa can, unlike other WMS’s, allow you to change and modify the page with these processes.
+Now, let'ss bring in an advanced WMS which is developed specifically for B2C fulfillment.
+Unlike other WMS’s, they allow you to change and modify the page with these processes.
 This means that you can configure your WMS to give you the products within a location once you have scanned it, thus saving your picker the 2 seconds per product needed to scan the item in.
 This can save over 12,000 seconds within a regular day, which can end up saving your pickers 3 hours!

 As you can see, even 1 second can matter a lot in warehouse logistics.
 However, with the right WMS, you will always have peace of mind by knowing that your time as well as your employee’s time is never wasted.
 Logiwa is optimized for saving time in the warehouse and saving you money, too!